 - Compliment them!

 Complimenting your date is always a great start!
-Most people put in a lot of effort to look good for their date and letting them know you acknowledge and appreciate that shows that you are caring and observant.
+Most people put in a lot of effort to look good for their date and letting them know you acknowledge and appreciate shows that you are caring and observant.
 This will also start the date off on a very positive note and put your date in a great mood for the rest of the night!

 - Ask about their day/ week